ajcav2/RocketLeagueTicker/README.md

   7.)
 2 Push buttons

 ### Software
 There are a number of steps to setting up the required software and getting the required packages.
+This project assumes Python 2.7.9 is already installed on the Raspberry Pi.

 #### DynamoDB
 DynamoDB was utilized to store users names, screen names, and consoles.
 Register for an AWS account at [aws.amazon.com](aws.amazon.com).
 After creating an account, find the DynamoDB service and create a new table.
 Name the table "RocketLeagueTicker", and enter "name" for the partition key (key should be type String).
 Create the table.
 Next, create an IAM role that allows full read/write access to the DynamoDB table, and generate an access key and secret key.
 Store these somewhere safe as you won't be able to see them again.